 A freshest-by date shows the period a food product can maintain peak quality.
 Once the freshest-by date passes, the food item is no longer considered as fresh as before the due date.

-Use-by date label is also similar to the best-before label.
+The use-by-date label is also similar to the best-before label.
 It is the last date to use a product at its best quality.
 Use by is a food safety date.
 Food manufacturers use expiration dates on perishable items like fresh meat, dairy products, fish, and other chilled ready-to-eat food.

 The sell-by dates on food items show how long a store should put the products on sale for inventory management.
 This date label isn't a food safety label.
 Instead, it helps stores control their stock and not keep food products past their best-before dates.